Explore Northeastern – Information Session & Campus Tour

 College of Engineering

 Prospective students are invited to attend Engineering Wednesdays, a weekly specialty presentation for students interested in engineering hosted by members of the College of Engineering’s Dean’s Office.
 This presentation is an opportunity to learn about academic programs, cooperative education, and support services offered to engineering students at Northeastern.
-Following the one-hour presentation, visitors will be invited to participate in 90-minute tour of the engineering research labs.
+Following the one-hour presentation, students will be invited to participate in 90-minute tour of the engineering research labs.

 Bouvé College of Health Sciences